morrildl/warden/README.md

 payload of the complete PEM-encoded certificate you wish to delete.
-The reason the full certificate is required is to prevent ambiguity: it is possible to issue a certificate with the same subject, serial number, etc. The only thing Warden cares about is essentially the public key fingerprint, but ultimately it needs to full certificate to unambiguously de-whitelist clients.
+The reason the full certificate is required is to prevent ambiguity: it is possible to issue a certificate with the same subject, serial number, etc. The only thing Warden cares about is essentially the public key fingerprint, but ultimately it needs the full certificate to unambiguously de-whitelist clients.

 Note again that you can fetch a list of all certificates via a `GET` request, as above.
 So if you need to urgently de-whitelist a certificate that you don't have handy, you can simply fetch them from the